anonymouskeyboard47/GeoTiffs_50k_crop/README.md

 <P>
 <H4>Description of the sub-folders</H4>
-The rasters folder will hold all the imagery for Shambamap.
+The Rasters folder will hold all the imagery for Shambamap.
 All map/spatial data acquired from the Ministry of Lands in hard copy form will be scanned and stored in this folder.
 Map/Spatial data is not the same as building photos, scanned legal text documents, or any other material that is not classified as spatial data.

 Map/Spatial data may include images from satellite images, aerial surveys, drones, scanned maps, scanned title deeds, scanned historical/archived plans, deed plans, and other material that can be considered to provide core spatial information.